Orillusion/orillusion/README.md

 ## Orillusion
-`Orillusion`  is a pure Web3D rendering engine that are fully developed based on the `WebGPU` standard.
+`Orillusion`  is a pure Web3D rendering engine which is fully developed based on the `WebGPU` standard.
 It aims to achieve desktop-level rendering effects and supports 3D rendering of complex scenes in the browser.

 ## Need to know
 Beta version,  **NOT**  recommended for any commercial application.